-PROFILE: The William K. Bowes, Jr., foundation was established in 1991 by billionaire William “Bill” Bowes, Jr. The foundation is pretty low-key and employs a small staff.
-The foundation does not accept proposals or unsolicited letters of inquiry, and the only public guidelines state that it "supports nonprofit organizations in several areas including (but not exclusively) medical research, access to college, the arts, and higher education."
+PROFILE: The William K. Bowes, Jr., Foundation was established in 1991 by billionaire William “Bill” Bowes, Jr, a San-Francisco venture capitalist.
+The foundation employs a small staff and does not maintain much of a public presence.
+The only public public guidelines the foundation offers state that it "supports nonprofit organizations in several areas including (but not exclusively) medical research, access to college, the arts, and higher education."

-But a closer look at its giving history reveals some of Bowes's interests.
-For science researchers, two key areas are stem cell research for the cure and treatment of deadly diseases - especially cancer.
-Bowes has sunk millions more into stem cell research at U.C.
-San Francisco as well as Harvard University’s Stem Cell Institute.
+For science researchers, two key areas the foundation funds are stem cell research for the cure and treatment of deadly diseases - especially cancer.
+Funding for stem cell research has gone to U.C.
+San Francisco and Harvard University’s Stem Cell Institute.
 The foundation has also given to cancer research centers such as the Canary Foundation and the Multiple Myeloma Research Foundation.

 Outside of health initiatives, Bowes also supports science research institutes such as B612 Foundation, a "nonprofit dedicated to planetary defense against asteroids and other near-Earth object impacts," and the Institute for Systems Biology.

-Unfortunately, an uninvited proposal won't do you any good.
-In terms of decision making, executive director Mary Gregory and her staff mostly provide support, and do not influence giving.
-The board does all its own selection and research on the organizations that it funds.
+The foundation does not accept proposals or unsolicited letters of inquiry, In terms of decision-making, executive director Mary Gregory and her staff mostly provide support, and do not influence giving.
+The board carries out all of its own selection and research on the organizations that it funds.